A number of different tests may be used to look for cancer in different parts of the body.

 A bone scan can pick up small areas in the bones where cells are growing more quickly.
 These are called ‘hot spots’.
 Hot spots may be due to cancer or another medical condition, such as arthritis, infection or an injury.
 Other tests may be used to confirm the diagnosis.

 Blood tests can be used to check for different things, including how well the liver is working, how healthy the bone marrow is and whether there are higher than normal levels of calcium in the blood.
-High levels of calcium can be a sign of secondary breast cancer.
+High levels of calcium can be a sign of metastatic breast cancer.

 An ultrasound may be used to look for changes in the liver and elsewhere in the body.
 This only takes a few minutes and is painless.
 Fasting for at least 4 hours is usually required before an ultrasound of the abdomen.